-Clause 1 - The Executive Branch shall consist of appointed positions as may be designated by ASBSU President and/or the ASBSU Senate.
+Clause 1 - The Executive Branch shall consist of two (2) elected members and such other appointed positions as may be designated by ASBSU President and/or the ASBSU Senate.

-A. President

-B. Vice President
+- A. President - B. Vice President

 Clause 2 - The ASBSU Treasurer will be appointed by the ASBSU President and confirmed by the ASBSU Senate from a list of not more than five (5) names, forwarded by a selection committee consisting of the Dean of the Business School, the Chairman of the Accounting Department, two (2) ASBSU Senators and chaired by the ASBSU Vice President.
 The Treasurer can be removed from office by a 2/3 vote of the ASBSU Senate.